Budge Budge

-Budge Budge ([bɔd͡ʒbɔd͡ʒ]) is a town and a municipality of the South 24 Parganas district in the Indian state of West Bengal.
-It is situated on the eastern banks of the Hooghly River.
-It is a part of the area covered by the Kolkata Metropolitan Development Authority (KMDA).
+Budge Budge ([bɔd͡ʒbɔd͡ʒ]) is a city and a municipality of South 24 Parganas district in the Indian state of West Bengal.
+It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 Geography

 Area overview

 Alipore Sadar subdivision is the most urbanized part of the South 24 Parganas district.
 59.85% of the population lives in the urban areas and 40.15% lives in the rural areas.
 In the northern portion of the subdivision (shown in the map alongside) there are 21 census towns.
 The entire district is situated in the Ganges Delta and the subdivision, on the east bank of the Hooghly River, is an alluvial stretch, with industrial development.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Location

 Budge Budge is located at 22.4736567°N 88.173933°E. It has an average elevation of 7 m.

 Balarampur, Uttar Raypur, Buita, Benjanhari Acharial, Abhirampur and Nischintapur form a cluster of census towns around Budge Budge and Pujali, as per the map of the Budge Budge I CD block on the page number 167 in the District Census Handbook 2011 for the South 24 Parganas district.